redkubes/quickstart/README.md

 ### Public cloud providers

-Quickstart is available for:
+Quickstarta are available for:

 - [**Google Cloud Platform** (`gcp`)](./gcp)
 - [**Microsoft Azure Cloud** (`azure`)](./azure)

+For a full (enterprise/production) setup, please visit [otomi.io](https://otomi.io)

-We will soon make quickstart available for:
+We will soon make a quickstart available for:

 - [**Amazon Web Services** (`aws`)](./aws)

-The quickstart example will install Otomi on a 3 nodes Managed Kubernetes cluster as this setup provides easy access to all Otomi functionalities.
+The quickstart examples will install Otomi on a 3 nodes Managed Kubernetes cluste, as this setup provides easy access to all Otomi features.

-### Local cluster using Minikube(Coming Soon)
+### Local cluster using Minikube (Coming Soon)

-- Next to the quickstart for running Otomi in your public cloud of choice, you can also run Otomi locally on your machine using [Minikube](https://minikube.sigs.k8s.io/docs/start/)
+- Next to the quickstarts for running Otomi in your public cloud of choice, you can also run Otomi locally on your machine using [Minikube](https://minikube.sigs.k8s.io/docs/start/)

-For a full installation setup, please visit [otomi.io](https://otomi.io)

 ----